On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Sine transform based preconditioner

 Finally, by Lemma \ref{bound} and \eqref{Theq4}, we get

 \end{proof} We supplement the properties of the proposed two-sided preconditioned solver with some remarks.

 \begin{remark} The proposed preconditioner $P_{\alpha}$ is independent of the time step.
-In the whole computation, the eigenvalues of $P_{\alpha}$ only needs to be evaluated once. \end{remark}
+In the whole calculation, the eigenvalues of $P_{\alpha}$ need only to be evaluated once. \end{remark}

-\begin{remark} If the coefficient matrices of other linear systems can be expressed in a tensor product form similar to \eqref{tls}, featuring a specific (block) tridiagonal matrix and a strictly diagonally dominant space-discretization matrix, we may evaluate that the preconditioned GMRES methods all have the same bound, as described in Theorem \ref{GMRES}. \end{remark}
+\begin{remark} If the coefficient matrix of other linear systems can be represented in a tensor product form analogous to \eqref{tls} (not necessarily arising from the discretization of fractional-order PDEs), characterized by a specific (block) tridiagonal matrix and a strictly diagonally dominant space-discretization matrix, we can infer that the PGMRES method all adhere to the same bound, as stated in Theorem \ref{GMRES}. \end{remark}

+In the previous text, we established the convergence rate of the two-sided preconditioned GMRES method.
+However, each iteration of the two-sided preconditioned GMRES method is computationally more expensive than its one-sided counterpart.
+To further reduce the cost, we now examine the efficiency of the one-sided preconditioned solver, beginning with its definition:

 Next, we demonstrate the residual relationship between the one-sided preconditioned solver \eqref{one-sided} and the two-sided preconditioned solver \eqref{Pls} to better illustrate that the numerical range of the one-sided preconditioner is also controlled by this relationship.
-Recall from \cite{Linx2023}, for a square matrix $E \in \mathbb{R}^{n \times n}$ and a vector $\mathbf{x} \in \mathbb{R}^{n \times 1}$, a Krylov subspace of degree $j \geq 1$ is defined as follows,